dfreer15/AdaptiveRiemannianBCI/README.md

 # AdaptiveRiemannianBCI

 Hello!
-You should be able to directly run the adaptive_bci_func.py file to see how the adaptive BCI works.
+After downloading, you should be able to directly run the adaptive_bci_func.py file to see how the adaptive BCI works.

 If you use any of this code, please cite my paper: